California Public Records Act

 The Public Records Act (PRA) gives you access to public records we maintain unless they’re exempt from disclosure by law.
 This may include written or electronic information.Government Code 6250 et seq.

 We are exempt from disclosing certain public records or portions of public records.

 Here is a partial list of exempt documents:

-- Preliminary drafts of intra-agency memoranda not retained by us in the normal course of business.
+- Preliminary drafts of documents not retained by us

 Disclosure Office, MS A-181

 Sacramento CA 95812-1468

 Weekdays, 8 AM to 5 PM